srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 ```

-The LAG status, network-instance is seen in the `show interface lag1` output.
-The `show lag lag1 lacp-state` shows the LACP parameters as well as the member ports' state information.
-The outputs are expected to be the same in leaf1 and leaf2 except from the 'Partner Port No' which is unique per peer.
+The LAG status and network instance can be seen in the `show interface lag1` output.
+The `show lag lag1 lacp-state` command shows the LACP parameters as well as the status information of the member ports.
+The output in leaf1 and leaf2 is expected to be the same, except for `partner port no`, which is unique per peer.

-To see the ES details:
+To see the details of ES:

 ```
 A:leaf1# show system network-instance ethernet-segments ES-1 detail